< /> < />

 When you're working out at higher intensities, or during a particularly hard session, your body tends to use other fuel sources (such as carbohydrate oxidation), which might not be as effective when it comes to losing weight.

-If fat loss and changing body composition are your main goals, you could also consider pairing zone 2 training with a program, such as the Juniper Weight Reset Program, which offers health coaching from industry professionals, diet plans, and groundbreaking treatments.
+If fat loss and changing body composition are your main goals, you could also consider pairing zone 2 training with a program, such as the Juniper Weight Reset Program, which offers health coaching from industry professionals.

 How many times a week should you ride at a zone 2 pace?